 The url structure should also align closely to the title name and where appropriate be shortened to exclude any conjunction words.
 Only hyphens should be used as word separators in the url addressing.

-Ideally, copy should be informative (avoid a sales pitch) and written in a conversational style and formatted into easily digested paragraphs.
-Writing as if giving advice to a friend can be a great style.
-Utilise sub headings to make copy more readable and engaging.
+Ideally, copy should be written in a conversational style and formatted into easily digested paragraphs.
+Utilising sub headings are often a great way to make copy more readable and engaging.
 Use H2-heading tags for sub headlines.

 Include a relevant image within the article and use an image file name and alt text that describes the content of the image using keywords.

 It’s a good idea to include 1-3 links within the copy that point to referring or associated copy.
-If your copy makes any claims, try and verify these with appropriate source links.
-The rule is that links should be useful and of value to anyone reading the article and they point to internal and or external content.
+The rule is that links should be useful and of value to anyone reading the article.
+These links can point to internal and or external content.

 This is purely your decision.
 If you are going to solicit comments, you then need to be prepared to respond in a timely manner.